-Solution Charge battery to achieve 12.60 Volts, and a specific gravity reading of 1.260.
-You can load test the battery when the battery is 100% charged.
+Solution Charge the battery to achieve 12.60 Volts and a specific gravity reading of 1.260.
+You can load-test the battery when the battery is 100% charged.

-This is an indication of two things; either the battery has a shorted cell, or there is a puncture somewhere on the casing, usually caused by a pebble getting into the battery tray during use, or the installers not cleaning out the battery tray before installation.
-The pebble will sit there while the application vibrates, and it will create a small hole.
+This indicates two things; either the battery has a shorted cell, or there is a puncture somewhere on the casing, usually caused by a pebble getting into the battery tray during use or the installers not cleaning out the battery tray before installation.
+The pebble will sit there while the application vibrates, creating a small hole.

-Solution Poor water into the dry cell, wait a couple seconds, if the battery starts leaking then there was user error, and no warranty should be issued.
+Solution Poor water into the dry cell, wait a couple of seconds, if the battery starts leaking, then there is a user error, and no warranty should be issued.
 Put a load on the battery using a carbon pile load tester if the cell does not leak.
-You should see bubbling in the cell, which indicates a short cell, free replacement warranty should be issued in this case.
+You should see bubbling in the cell, which indicates a short cell; a free replacement warranty should be issued in this case.

 All cells are dry in the battery:

 There are a few distinctive traits of overcharging.
-In flooded batteries, all the cells will be dry, or the electrolyte will be extremely muddy, or black looking.
-In AGM batteries the distinctive trait is case bulging, labels melting off the battery, or the plastic around the posts are melting.
+In flooded batteries, all the cells will be dry, or the electrolyte will be extremely muddy or black looking.
+In AGM batteries, the distinctive trait is case bulging, labels melting off the battery, or the plastic around the posts melting.

 The batteries cells or one cell will be frozen, or the case will be cracked due to thermal expansion.
 No warranty should be issued.

 Solution (If the battery has not cracked) Bring the battery inside, and let it thaw at room temperature.
 Once the battery has thawed, and hopefully hasn't cracked, place on charge.
 (Never attempt to charge a frozen battery)